 The above exchange rate is given for information because is variable.

-Other vaccines, such as those against hepatitis A and B or typhoid can be recommended (see your doctor).
+Other vaccinations, such as those against hepatitis A and B and typhoid are also recommended (see your physician).

-- For longer stays, it is recommended to be vaccinated against rabies.
+For long stays, it is recommended to get a rabies vaccination.